Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Discussion

 Previous identifications of the signatures of CrH have been reported for brown dwarfs (e.g. \citealt{kirkpatricketal1999, kirkpatrickfull1999}).
-Specifically, \citet{02BuRaBe.CrH} find an abundance of $\mathrm{CrH/H_2}{\sim}2{-}4{\times}10^{-9}$ for the L5 dwarf 2MASSI J1507038-151648, which is in excellent agreement with the abundance that we retrieve for WASP-31b. \citet{macdonald2019} report a $4.1{\sigma}$ detection of metal hydrides in the transmission spectrum of exo-Neptune HAT-P-26b and they identify 3 possible candidates: TiH ($4.1{\sigma}$), CrH ($2.1{\sigma}$) or ScH ($1.8{\sigma}$).
-As a possible candidate, CrH is retrieved at an abundance of $-5.72^{+0.89}_{-1.37}$, which exceeds our value by almost 3 orders of magnitude.
-They propose vertical transport or secular contaminations by planetesimals to possibly explain this high abundance and the fact that Cr is expected to have condensed out at the temperature of HAT-P-26b ($\mathrm{T_{eq}{\sim}1000}\,\mathrm{K}$).
+Specifically, \citet{02BuRaBe.CrH} found an abundance of $\mathrm{CrH/H_2}{\sim}2{-}4{\times}10^{-9}$ for the L5 dwarf 2MASSI J1507038-151648, which is in excellent agreement with the abundance that we retrieve for WASP-31b. \citet{macdonald2019} report a $4.1{\sigma}$ detection of metal hydrides in the transmission spectrum of exo-Neptune HAT-P-26b, and they identify three possible candidates: TiH ($4.1{\sigma}$), CrH ($2.1{\sigma}$), or ScH ($1.8{\sigma}$).
+As a possible candidate, CrH is retrieved at an abundance of $-5.72^{+0.89}_{-1.37}$, which exceeds our value by almost three orders of magnitude.
+They propose vertical transport or secular contaminations by planetesimals as possible explanations for this high abundance and the fact that Cr is expected to have condensed out at the temperature of HAT-P-26b ($\mathrm{T_{eq}{\sim}1000}\,\mathrm{K}$).

 The retrieved abundances can also be compared to the predictions from equilibrium chemistry, for example by using the GGChem code \citep{woitkehelling2018}.
 Around our retrieved temperature of WASP-31b, GGChem predicts CrH to be present at $\log(\mathrm{X_{CrH}}){\sim}{-}9$ for $\mathrm{P}{=}1\,\mathrm{bar}$ and solar composition, with lower abundances for lower pressures \citep{woitkehelling2018}.
 Hence, the retrieved CrH abundance of $-8.51^{+0.62}_{-0.60}$ is higher than predicted but still consistent.
 H$_2$O is expected at $\log(\mathrm{X_{H_2O}}){\sim}{-}3.3$ for the same temperature, about 100 times higher than the retrieved abundance.
-As said, this might be related to degeneracies between different retrieval parameters.
-The fact that this large difference is not retrieved for the CrH abundance might also hint towards an actual depletion of H$_2$O. Further observations can help in disclosing this.
+As previously stated, this might be related to degeneracies between different retrieval parameters.
+The fact that this large difference is not retrieved for the CrH abundance might also hint at an actual depletion of H$_2$O. Further observations can help in disclosing this.